ms3byoussef/logs-analysis/README.md

 - Articles table
 - Log table

-#the output
+## the output:
+# The QUERY 1
-the most popular three articles of all time:
+ # the most popular three articles of all time:

         Candidate is jerk, alleges rival - 338647 Views